 - He (ح): This is softened to a he (ه)

-- dhaal (ذ) and the (ث): In Farsi pronounced z and s, with the names of the letters changed respectively
+- dhaal (ذ) and the (ث): In Persian pronounced z and s, with the names of the letters changed respectively

-- Daad (ض), Zaad (ظ), Taa (ط), Saad (ص): These are respectively softened in Farsi to be pronounced as z, z, t, and s.
+- Daad (ض), Zaad (ظ), Taa (ط), Saad (ص): These are respectively softened in Persian to be pronounced as z, z, t, and s.

-So why even keep all those extra letters in Farsi?
+So why even keep all those extra letters in Persian?
 Well, to confuse you when you’re spelling, of course.
 Also, they’re used for imported words from Arabic — of which there are many.

 Spoken Arabic accents vary distinctly by region when speaking colloquially.
-The “softest” of all accents are Egyptian and Lebanese accents, and many Arab speakers volunteer that they like the way Egyptians and Arabics speak.
+The “softest” of all accents are Egyptian and Lebanese accents, and many Arab speakers from around the Arabic-speaking world volunteer that they like the way Egyptians and Lebanese people speak.

 In everyday conversation, there’s very little — maybe 10-20%.
 I.e. in a sentence like the following:

 “I want a kilo of red apples please.
 I love apples so much!
 How much is it?
 Four dollars?
-That’s too much!”
+Wait, that’s too much!”

 In printed text, some analyses place it at 25%.
-And if you look through a dictionary (not frequency-weighted), you’ll find that 40% of all words useable in Farsi are of Arabic origin.
+And if you look through a dictionary (not frequency-weighted), you’ll find that 40% of all words useable in Persian are of Arabic origin.

-Interestingly, there’s very little that goes the other way — very few Farsi words that end up in Arabic (and if they do, it’s only in colloquial Arabic, not the official language).
+Interestingly, there’s very little that goes the other way — very few Persian words that end up in Arabic (and if they do, it’s only in colloquial Arabic, not the official language).

-This proportion might sound like a lot, but it doesn’t mean that an Arabic speaker can listen to someone speaking Farsi and remotely catch the drift of what’s going on, even with experience.
+This proportion might sound like a lot, but it doesn’t mean that an Arabic speaker can listen to someone speaking Persian and remotely catch the drift of what’s going on, even with experience.